MGI-tech-bioinformatics/stLFR_v1.1/README.md

 -------
 1. Make sure 'path' file on a right format, you can refer to 'path' file in the example.

 2. Run the automatical delivery script.
+Default reference: [hs37d5]

         stLFR path
+        or
         stLFR path --ref hs37d5

 Result